j-dorty/Kreatize-coding-challenge/README.md

   Request: `/lcm?nums=[7]`
   Response: `{"Error":"At least two natural numbers must be provided to compute the LCM."}`

+Install requirements:
+(Run in the Challenge_2 directory)

+    npm install

 To run:

     npm run start